swiftlang/swift-package-manager/README.md

 Swift version 3.0-dev
 ```

-On OS X `/usr/bin/swift` is just a stub that forwards invocations to the active toolchain.
-Thus when you call `swift build` it will use the swift defined by your `TOOLCHAINS` environment variable.

 To use a specific toolchain you can set `TOOLCHAINS` to the `CFBundleIdentifier` in an `.xctoolchain`’s Info.plist.

-This feature requires Xcode 7.3 or later.

 ---